-The term 'Government National Mortgage Association (GNMA)' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Government National Mortgage Association (GNMA)' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 GNMA refers to a United States HUD Department of Housing and Urban Development based government corporation.
 This agency is different from its cousin Freddie Mac as Ginnie Mae is not a private corporation.
 Rather it is an actual U.S. government agency.